xullnn/ls_pull_over_push/130/answers.md

   - answer
     - a typical scenario is when we need some 'before and after' operation on our program.
-    - for example when we are dealing with `File` objects, we need to first open it then perform some processings, then close the file at the end.
-The 'open' and 'close' operations are the same steps would be performed every time, but the processing procedure might vary.
+    - for example when we are dealing with `File` objects, we need to first open it then perform some processing work, then close the file at the end.
+The 'open' and 'close' operations are the same steps which would be performed every time, but the processing procedure might vary.

 ```ruby
 File.open('../sample.txt', 'w') do |f|